mateuszskoczek/CDLDownloader/README.md

 ## Attribution

 You can copy this repository and create your own version of the app freely.
-However, it would be nice if you included this repository in the description to your repository or in README file.
+However, it would be nice if you included URL to this repository in the description to your repository or in README file.

 **Other sources:**